 Welcome to the Carver County Sheriff's Office Civil Process Unit.
-The Civil Process Unit is a component of the Support Services division and is supervised by Lt.
-David M. Williams.
+The Civil Process Unit is a component of the Support Services division and is supervised by the Lieutenant of Support Services.
 The Civil Process Unit is staffed with one sergeant, one civil process specialist and two civil process deputies.
 The main responsibilities of the Civil Process Unit is to conduct Sheriff's sales, the serving process, mortgage foreclosure sales, writs of execution, evictions and postings.

 For specific information about the civil process services offered, please click here.